doncatnip/kanone/README.md

             , ForEach( HelloSchema ) & Len( max=2 )
         )

-*Note*: ForEach creates new context childs ( as well as Schema ), use ForEach( createContextChilds=False ) to disable this behaviour.
+*Note*: ForEach creates new context children ( as well as Schema ), use ForEach( createContextChildren=False ) to disable this behaviour.

     >>> context = NestedSchema.context\
         (   { 'people':\